 Nicola Rivers, Director of Advocacy and Research at Environmental Justice Australia

-This event is sold out and the waiting list is now full.
-Video of the event is available here.
+This event was sold out and the waiting list was full.
+For those who missed it or want to revisit it, video of the event is now available here or you can view the visual notes here.

 If ongoing economic growth is unsustainable, but degrowth is unstable, how do we transition to a sustainable economy?